DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claims 1 and 8, Park teaches an electronic apparatus (fig. 7, an organic electroluminescence display), a method of operating an electronic apparatus (Paras 0003 and 0011) comprising:
+Regarding claims 1 and 8, Park teaches an electronic apparatus (fig. 7, an organic electroluminescence display), an electronic method of operating an electronic apparatus (Paras 0003 and 0011) comprising:

 a display panel (fig. 7 and the display panel 150);

-Park does not expressly disclose a variable electroluminescence voltage (ELVDD) as a function of display brightness value (DBV) and the display driver circuit is further configured to: interpolate generate interpolations between taps on the at least two taps at each brightness level, and use the interpolations to compensate for brightness or color temperature of the display panel to maintain a constant ELVDD voltage over a range of digital dimming and calibrated brightness levels.
+Park does not expressly disclose a variable electroluminescence voltage (ELVDD) as a function of display brightness value (DBV) and wherein the display driver circuit is further configured to: generate interpolations between taps on the at least two taps at each brightness level, and use the interpolations to compensate for brightness or color temperature of the display panel to maintain a constant ELVDD voltage over a range of digital dimming and calibrated brightness levels as calibrated using the first ELVDD step voltage.

-It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to have modified an electronic apparatus and a method of Park with incorporated the teaching of Zhang to include an interpolation technique from a current-voltage curve interpolated from the set of current and voltage values with various brightness settings in order to get a predictable result.
+It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to have modified an electronic apparatus and a method of Park with the teaching of Zhang to include an interpolation technique from a current-voltage curve interpolated from the set of current and voltage values with various brightness settings, as a known technique to yield a predictable result.

 Regarding claims 2 and 9, Park in view of Zhang teaches the electronic apparatus of claim 1 and the electronic method of claim 8, wherein the power management system is further configured to supply a third ELVDD step voltage at a third brightness level of the display panel, wherein a second ELVDD step voltage discontinuity exists between the second ELVDD step voltage and the third ELVDD step voltage (fig. 10 and Paras 0077-0082, Park ).